 - Respite care for short-term relief for family caregivers

-- Assistance with financial and legal affairs to ensure your wishes are respected
+- Assistance with financial and legal affairs to ensure a patient’s wishes are respected

-Hospice is covered by Medicare, VA benefits, Medicaid and most private insurance policies.
+Hospice is covered by Medicare, Veterans Affairs (VA) benefits, Medicaid, and most private insurance policies.
 These benefits offer patients the opportunity for a dignified end of life without an overwhelming financial burden.
-Medicare benefits covers all services related to the terminal illness.
+Medicare benefits cover all services related to terminal illness.
 There are no co-pays or out-of-pocket expenses.

-It’s important to ask potential hospice or palliative care providers if they have experience with Multiple Sclerosis.
-End-of-life care for MS requires teamwork between you, your doctors and the hospice or palliative team.
-Be bold about asking the team to adapt the plan of care to your changing needs.
+It’s important to ask potential hospice or palliative care providers if they have experience with multiple sclerosis.
+End-of-life care for MS requires teamwork between you, your doctors, and the hospice or palliative team.
+Be bold about asking the team to adapt the care plan to your changing needs.
 The best hospice providers will address your most pressing concerns and help you with long-term care plans.

 Talking about end-of-life care for MS is rarely easy.
 Some people delay hospice conversations because they’re hoping for one more remission.
 Hospice does not mean you’re giving up.
 It’s about making the final stages of life meaningful, pain-free, and dignified.

 Why Choose Hospice Care for End-Stage of MS?